AVSimulation/SCANeR-Quick-Starts/index.md

       Welcome to the SCANeR Guides page.
 You will find here the resources to get started with the SCANeR software: advice, best practices, tips and tricks...
 Follow the guide we will accompany you step by step.
       Everything described here can be done with the evaluation version of SCANeR.
-      If you have not already done so, use the following link to request a copy: [Get a Trial version](https://www.avsimulation.com/scaner-studio-trial/).
+      If you have not already done so, use the following link to request a copy: https://www.avsimulation.com/scaner-studio-trial/
     </td>
   </tr>
 </table>